Getting Started with Icom Transceiver Control

 specify your transceiver's CI-V address in hexadecimal; this address is documented in your owner's manual's Remote Jack (CI-V) section as a hexadecimal number

-set the radio's CI-V Transceive parameter to off (using its menu system)
+using its menu system, set the radio's CI-V Transceive parameter to off

 in Commander's Configuration window select the Ports tab and in the Primary CAT Serial Port panel,

-select the baud rate, parity, word length, and stop bits that match your radio's settings (do not use your radio's auto baud rate setting, as doing so can result in missed or garbled CI-V commands)
+do not use your radio's auto baud rate setting, as doing so can result in missed or garbled CI-V commands

 if an external interface is being used and it derives its power from the serial port's DTR and/or RTS modem control signals, set the selectors for these signals to On